 - Decently fund special education.

-- Support teachers, and special education teachers.
+- Support general and special education teachers.

 - Listen to parents and be sensitive to their needs.